-As of Dec ember 31,
+As of Dec cember 31,

-2023 2022
+2024 2023

-(in tho usands)
+(in tho ousands)

 Deferred tax assets:

-Unearned lease revenue \$ 9,614 \$ 3,867
+Unearned lease revenue \$ 8,335 \$ 9,614

-State taxes 167 2
+State taxes 590 167

-Inventory 2,426 2,123
+Inventory 2,770 2,426

-Reserves and allowances 5,471 4,425
+Reserves and allowances 4,629 5,471

-Other accruals 29,231 15,973
+Other accruals 46,144 29,231

-Lease liability 934 1,366
+Lease liability 584 934

-Net operating loss carry forward 51,240 67,595
+Net operating loss carry forward 40,906 51,240

-California alternative minimum tax credit 33

-Charitable contributions 2 2
+Charitable contributions - 2

-Total deferred tax assets 99,085 95,386
+Total deferred tax assets 103,958 99,085

-Less: valuation allowance (978) (536
+Less: valuation allowance (3,137) (978)

-Net deferred tax assets 98,107 94,850
+Net deferred tax assets 100,821 98,107

 Deferred tax liabilities:

-Depreciation and impairment on aircraft engines and equipment (231,694) (208,389
+Depreciation and impairment on aircraft engines and equipment (272,492) (231,694)

-Notes receivable (5,405) (5,479
+Notes receivable (5,181) (5,405)

-Lease liability (930) (1,360
+Lease liability (597) (930)

-Other deferred tax liabilities (4,622) (4,590
+Other deferred tax liabilities (5,619) (4,622)

-Net deferred tax liabilities (242,651) (219,818
+Net deferred tax liabilities (283,889) (242,651)

-Other comprehensive income deferred tax liability (3,235) (7,548
+Other comprehensive income deferred tax liability (1,981) (3,235)

-Net deferred tax liabilities \$ (147,779) \$ (132,516
+Net deferred tax liabilities \$ (185,049) \$ (147,779)

-As of December 31, 2023, the Company had net operating loss carry forwards of approximately \$235.4 million for federal tax purposes and \$1.0 million (tax effected) for state tax purposes.
+As of December 31, 2024, the Company had net operating loss carry forwards of approximately \$177.4 million for federal tax purposes, \$0.7 million (tax effected) for state tax purposes, and \$12.2 million for foreign tax purposes.
 The majority of the federal net operating loss carry forwards were generated in 2020 and can be carried forward indefinitely, and the state net operating loss carry forwards will expire at various times from 2026 to 2043.
-There is a \$0.5 million valuation allowance for net operating losses in California that expire between 2034 and 2042 and a \$0.1 million valuation allowance for net operating losses in Georgia that expire between 2032 and 2040.
+There is a \$0.4 million valuation allowance for net operating losses in California that expires between 2034 and 2042 and a \$0.1 million valuation allowance for net operating losses in Georgia that expires between 2032 and 2040.
+As of December 31, 2024, the Company had a \$2.7 million valuation allowance for net operating losses in the UK, and there is a \$3.1 million net operating loss carryforward in the UK that can be carried forward indefinitely.
 The Company's ability to utilize the net operating loss and tax credit carry forwards in the future may be subject to restriction in the event of past or future ownership changes as defined in Section 382 of the Internal Revenue Code and similar state tax law.
 Management believes that no valuation allowance is required on deferred tax assets related to federal net operating loss carry forwards, as it is more likely than not that all amounts are recoverable through future taxable income.
-The open tax years for federal and state tax purposes are from 2006 to 2023.
+The Company files U.S. federal, state, and foreign tax returns.
+The Company and its subsidiaries are subject to U.S. federal income tax as well as income tax of multiple foreign and state jurisdictions.
+The tax years that remain subject to examination are from 2021 onwards.
+To the extent that the Company claims a net operating loss carryforward against future taxable income, those losses may be examined by the taxing authorities.
+The net change in the total valuation allowance during the year ended December 31, 2024 was \$2.2 million.

 It is the Company's intention to reinvest undistributed earnings of their wholly-owned foreign operations and thereby indefinitely postpone their remittance.
+A determination of the deferred tax liability is not practical.
 Accordingly, no provision has been made for foreign withholding taxes or U.S. income taxes.

-9. Fair Value Measurements
+8. Fair Value Measurements